Oppositions in a line segment: Defining oppositions in a line segment

 But not all clauses from 1-4 are valid.
 The reason for this is that Blanch\'e's hexagon contains some unexpected connections between propositions (Y)-(A)-(E) (they are contraries and then clause 2 fails):

 \\

 and propositions (U)-(I)-(O) (they are subcontraries and then clause 3 fails):

-In addition, subalternation would also fail.
-This makes it not straighforward to settle Blanch\'e's hexagon in a line segment of integers.\footnote{Note that the last three diagrams are displayed in Blanch\'e's hexagon.} So, some adaptations and repairs in the basic construction should have to be done.
+In addition, subalternation also fails.
+Thus, it is not straighforward to settle Blanch\'e's hexagon in a line segment of integers.\footnote{Note that these last three diagrams are displayed in Blanch\'e's hexagon (see \cite{blanche}).
+When these relations are added to the diagram, we have the complete hexagon of oppositions.} So, some adaptations and repairs in the basic construction should have to be done.

 Assume that $\alpha, \beta, \gamma$ are letters for arbitrary propositions.
 The construction below shows how to reduce Blanch\'e's hexagon to a line segment.
-Be $i(\gamma)$ a distinct object.
-For contradictories, condition remains the same as above, but for other oppositions, clauses are the following (note that they have to be applied in this order: contradiction, contraries or subcontraries, and, by the end, subalternation.
+Let $i(\gamma)$ be a distinct object.
+For contradictories, condition 1 remains the same as above, but for other oppositions, clauses are the following (note that they have to be applied in this order: contradiction, contraries or subcontraries, and, by the end, subalternation.
 Then gaps will be gradually filled, as the oppositions are excludent, i.e, two propositions cannot be related by two different oppositions):

 \begin{enumerate}